moradiya-neel/threat-hunt-azuki-breach-saga/part-1-port-of-entry/README.md

 **Analysis:**

-The malicious svchost.exe initiated a successful outbound connection to 78.141.196.6 on port 443 (HTTPS).
+The malicious executable `svchost.exe` initiated a successful outbound connection to `78.141.196.6` on port `443 (HTTPS)`.
 This is the same IP address from which the malware was originally downloaded, confirming it serves as both a malware staging server (hosting the malicious payloads) and a command and control server (receiving connections from infected hosts).
-The use of port 443 is a common technique to blend C2 traffic with legitimate HTTPS traffic, making it harder to detect via network monitoring.
+The use of port `443` is a common technique to blend C2 traffic with legitimate HTTPS traffic, making it harder to detect via network monitoring.

 **MITRE ATT&CK Reference:**
 - Command and Control (TA0011)